meph6346-max/FEMTOCAM/README.md

 This project was built by a non-developer through **vibe coding with Claude AI**.
 Architecture design, firmware, web UI, and hardware debugging — the entire process was done in conversation with AI.

-Automated bug testing (10 rounds, 100+ checks) and real hardware verification were performed, but unexpected bugs may still exist.
+Tested on real ESP32-CAM hardware, but unexpected bugs may still exist.
 Feel free to open an issue if you find one.

----

-## Translation

-Add a new language by editing a single file: `lang.h`.
-Currently supports English and Korean.

 ---